Harriet Fertik

 • Roman literature and political thought

-• classical receptions
+• classical reception

 • Black classicisms